xu-yuan1/openvino-docs/pages/openvino_docs_install_guides_install_dev_tools.rst

 Step 1.
 Set Up Python Virtual Environment
 -----------------------------------------

-To avoid dependency conflicts, use a virtual environment.
-Skip this step only if you do want to install all dependencies globally.
+Use a virtual environment to avoid dependency conflicts.

-Use the following command to create a virtual environment:
+To create a virtual environment, use the following command:

 .. tab:: Linux and macOS